 I don’t remember much from this part of the tour, other than that there were many, many little temples scattered all over Kathmandu Durbar Square.

 Which meant, the guide did not stop talking.
-He could not.
+He could not – there was simply too much ground to cover!
 One sight after another, all with their own facts.
 This temple, that statue.
 Go on, walk around that altar.

 For indeed, the destruction was clear.

 There was a temple in particular, Kasthamandap temple, that was completely destroyed.
-It was a meeting place and a focal point for visitors of old to Kathmandu, the guide said.
+It had been a meeting place and a focal point for visitors of old to Kathmandu, the guide said.
 Now there was only rubble, and a picture displayed before it showing the structure in its past grandeur.

 Nonetheless, I do remember some things.
-Invariably the ones linked to sights I was already piqued by, or answers to questions I asked.
+They were invariably the ones linked to sights I was already piqued by, or answers to questions I asked.

 I remember a devotee rounding an altar – clockwise – passing his hand over lines of bells as he went by.
 The bells tinkling, tinkling in his wake.

 I remember the garuda statue.
-Sacred to Lord Vishnu of the Hindu trinity, it had a less intimidating aspect than the more commonly encountered aesthetic of Lord Shiva – the patron deity of Nepal.
+Sacred to Lord Vishnu of the Hindu trinity, it had a less intimidating aspect than the more commonly encountered aesthetic of Lord Shiva, who is the patron deity of Nepal.

 The guide drew my attention to the cows reposing before certain altars.
 One way of knowing who the temples were sacred to, was to observe the animal by its entrance.
 Each god had a favoured animal for his mount, and the cow was Shiva’s.